thrive-spectrexq/NexDefend/README.md

 # NexDefend

-**NexDefend** is designed to provide real-time system and monitoring, AI-powered threat detection, alerts and automated incident response management that traces from Osquery and Suricata logs, stores and displays the results with dashboards.
+**NexDefend** is designed to provide real-time system monitoring, AI-powered threat detection, alerts and automated incident response management that traces from Osquery and Suricata logs, stores and displays the results with dashboards.

 ## Architecture